guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 I can’t imagine how many ideas and how much time I've saved using just this tool, and I will try explain why this works so well to me.

-> Ok, Guilherme.
-But what about smartphone screen notifications for your schedule todo list/meeting?
+> Ok, But what about smartphone's on-screen notifications for your scheduled to do lists/meetings?

 Ok.
 I know and I use this too as an extra (Yeah.. as an extra, not as the main tool)